Where to Eat, Stay and Play in Chiang Mai

 A travel guide for where to eat, stay and play in Chiang Mai, Thailand

 We went during the rainy season which I thought was a lovely time to visit.
-It’s warm and muggy but the benefit is that everything is lush and green.
-We stayed for four days but could have easily found ways to keep busy for much longer than that.
-I would recommend at least five days to be able to experience the city, or six to seven if you want to take your time and relax.
+It’s warm and muggy but the tradeoff is that everything is lush and green.
+We stayed for four days and could have easily found ways to keep busy for much longer than that.
+I would recommend at least five days to be able to truly experience the city, or six to seven if you want to take your time and relax.

 If you plan to visit Thailand, I highly recommend adding Chiang Mai to your list!
 Below you’ll find a collection of the best places to eat, stay and play while you are there.